Introduction.

 Organizing the Images.

-It is important that we organize the images on disk in such a way that we can easily identify which image belongs to which record.
-Once this is properly planned and executed we can pick the correct image and display it on Form/Report, in the Image Control very easily.
+It is important to organize images on disk so they can be easily matched with their corresponding records.
+Once this is properly planned and implemented, retrieving the correct image and displaying it in an Image Control on a form or report becomes straightforward.

-When a particular employee’s record is currently on the Form we can read the employee code from the form and add the image extension (like Me![ID] & “.jpg”) to create the image name and load it from the disk into an image control on the Form.
+When a particular employee’s record is current on the Form, we can read the employee code from the form and add the image extension (like Me!ID & “.jpg”) to create the image name, and load it from the disk into an image control on the Form.

 We need only a small Sub-Routine that runs on the Form_Current() Event Procedure to load the picture into the Image control.